victorwss/pyfunccache/README.md

 # pyfunccache
-Simple Caching and memoization for python functions.
+Simple caching and memoization for python functions.